Marlins vs. Phillies Player Props Betting Odds

 Soler Stats

-- Soler enters this game looking to extend his three-game hit streak.
-In his last five games he is hitting .200 with a home run, a walk and two RBI.
+- Soler enters this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .238 with a home run, a walk and two RBI.

 Soler Recent Games